About the course

 To qualify for a scholarship you’ll need a degree of 2:1 or above in Chemistry or a related subject.
 For a bursary you’ll need a 2:2 or above in any subject.

 You can’t claim both a bursary and a scholarship - you can only claim one.

 Find out how to apply for a scholarship.
 You don’t need to apply for a bursary - if you’re eligible, you’ll automatically start receiving it once you begin your course.
 Find out about eligibility for bursaries and how you’ll be paid.

 You may also be eligible for a loan while you study.

 Find out about financial support if you’re from outside the UK.

 We would normally expect you to have a 1st, 2:1 or 2:2 honours degree (or equivalent from a university outside the UK).
 You will also need to have achieved Grade 4 (or C) or above in GCSE Mathematics and English Language (or equivalent qualifications).

 We are looking for applications from people who have the desire, passion and determination to be outstanding teachers.
 The Wokingham Federation is proud of its schools and they are all keen to work with trainees who would like to be a part of it, at least for a year and possibly for longer.

 About the training provider

-The Wokingham Secondary Federation is a close partnership of schools whose aim is to support collaboration in order to raise the standards of students’ achievement across the borough.
+The Wokingham Secondary Federation is a close partnership of nine secondary schools whose aim is to support collaboration in order to raise the standards of students’ achievement across the borough.
 High quality ITT provision is an integral part of its work.